Debt in developing economies

 Debt servicing is crowding out development spending and jeopardizing the Paris Agreement

 Over the past decade, public debt as a percentage of GDP has increased by about 20 percentage points in the median developing (low- and middle-income) economy, and debt servicing has been consuming an ever-increasing share of government revenue.
-For the median country, net interest payments as a share of revenue have almost doubled, and the number of countries that now pay more than 10 percent is 48, – close to 40 percent of countries with available data – up from 28 countries a decade ago.
+For the median country, net interest payments as a share of revenue have more than doubled, and the number of countries that now pay more than 10 percent is 49, – close to 40 percent of countries with available data – up from 27 countries a decade ago.
 In ten countries more than one quarter of revenue goes toward interest payments.

 Large external debt servicing needs create significant liquidity risk in some countries.
 The number of countries with total public external debt servicing higher than 20 percent of either revenue or exports has not been higher in more than two decades.
-For countries with a sovereign credit rating, more than 50 percent have a rating below ‘non-investment grade’ and for countries with debt assessed under the LIC-DSF1 more than 50 percent are either in or at high risk of debt distress.
+For countries with a sovereign credit rating, 61 percent have a rating below ‘non-investment grade’ and for countries with debt assessed under the LIC-DSF1 51 percent are rated either in or at high risk of debt distress.

 In short, increasing debt burdens coupled with inadequate access to effective debt restructuring and liquidity support contribute to a crowding out of crucial development spending.
 The World Bank has estimated that in IDA-eligible countries on average, total (domestic plus external) debt servicing in 2024 will be higher than the combined public spending on health, education and infrastructure.2 UNDP has estimated that the average low-income country spends 2.3 times more on servicing net interest payments than on social assistance, 1.4 times more than on domestic health expenditures or 60 percent of what it spends on education.3 UN’s Global Crisis Response Group has estimated that in total, 48 countries are home to 3.3 billion people whose lives are directly affected by underinvestment in education or health due to large interest payments.4